BA (Honours) Business Management with Entrepreneurship

-During the second term you will be able to choose 30 credits from the indicative list of elective modules - please see here.
+During the second term you will be able to choose 30 credits from the indicative list of elective modules - see elective modules here.

 Second year (level 5)

-Once students have had exposure to the different areas of business in their first year then they can either choose or switch their specialism before the second year begins.
-We aim to have more industry involvement than any other Higher Education institution and you’ll really start to focus on building connections and gaining experience.
-There are lots of exciting industry projects from internships to trips abroad that you can be involved in.
+Once you have had exposure to the different areas of business in your first year, you can choose your specialism before your second year begins.
+We aim to have more industry involvement than any other higher education institution so you can really start to focus on building connections and gaining experience.
+There are lots of exciting industry projects, from internships to workshops and events, that you can be involved in.

 All Business Management students study these core modules in order to build an understanding of the central functions within an organisation.